-If you plan to attach documents to your songs, and you already have the document files, the easiest way to add songs is to add them from these files.
+If you plan to attach documents or recordings to your songs, and you already have the document or recording files, the easiest way to add songs is to add them from these files.

-- Copy one or more documents into the app's data folder, as shown in steps 5-6 of the Attaching Documents tutorial.
+- Copy one or more documents or recordings into the app's data folder, as shown in steps 5-6 of the Attaching Documents tutorial.

-- Navigate to the Songs list in your database and tap the Import button at the top of the list, then choose Documents.
+- Navigate to the Songs list in your database and tap the Import button at the top of the list, then choose Documents or Recordings.

 - Set List Maker will show you a preview of the songs it will add.
-This consists of a song for every document that is not already attached to a song.
+This consists of a song for every document or recording that is not already attached to a song.

 - Tap Continue to add the new songs.
 For ChordPro and OnSong documents, the new song will contain the contents of the document (lyrics and metadata).
-For other documents, the new song will contain only the song title and a link to the document.
+For other documents or recordings, the new song will contain only the song title and a link to the document or recording.

 If you have songs saved as ChordPro or OnSong files, you can create a new song using the name, lyrics and other data from each file.
 The file extension must be .chordpro, .chopro, .cho or .pro for ChordPro or .onsong for OnSong.